joao-vitor-carvalho/node-scrapper/README.md

 - implement node scrap - ok
 - create json file with node scrap - ok
 - install dependencies (node-xlsx) - ok
-- implement convert json to excel -
+- implement convert json to excel - implement
+- reader xlsx file to json - pendent
-- implement scrap excel to insert in form
+- implement scrap jso to insert in form - pendent
--
+- finish - pendent

+# the addon for this repository is at https://github.com/joao-vitor-carvalho/node-xlsx